 In 1975, Giovanni Gola retired and returned home to his native Italy where he died on the 18th of October 1978 in his home town of Stradella.
 After his death, the Hohner Morino stayed in production in extremely small numbers for many years, and is still available today, although only by special order, with its design and build process unchanged since 1956.
 Today, a new Hohner Gola costs well over £31,000, and can take up to a year to build.

-Our own stunning example of this incredible accordion is now back in stock, following its extensive rebuild, and comes complete with the original case, as well as a soft gig bag and brand new padded straps.
-Offers in excess of £12,500 are invited.
-Please don’t hesitate to contact us for further details on 01344 873717 or via email at email@example.com
+Our own stunning example of this incredible accordion is now back in stock, following its extensive rebuild, and comes complete with the original case and padded straps, as well as a brand new Italian made gig bag.
+Please don’t hesitate to contact us for further details about this Hohner Gola 120 bass accordion on 01344 873717 or via email at email@example.com

 54 Drake Street